lancedb/lance/docs/format.rst

 which collectively contain all the columns in the fragment.
 It also may contain a deletion file, which houses the row ids of deleted rows.

+An index file stores the secondary index of a table.

 Manifest format
 ~~~~~~~~~~~~~~~